-11 safety guidelines for traveling during the holidays
+15 safety guidelines for traveling during the holidays

 Planning on traveling during the holidays?

 The U.S. Centers for Disease Control and Prevention recommends delaying travel until you are able to get fully vaccinated.

 2. Know your travel risk